argonboron/AcademicFamilyTree/README.md

 itsyaboicletsgo

 To run the program:
- - Make sure you're in the folder "FamTree"
  - type "java FamilyTree"

 If you want to update the csv, replace the file in the folder and make sure it's called "RawData.csv".